 Note that the money may not appear in your account for a few days, as it will take time for your bank to process the transaction.
 Anyway, now you know how to transfer money from your bank account to your PayPal account!

-If you'd like to learn how to transfer money back into your bank account from PayPal, see our How to Withdraw Money from PayPal tutorial.
+If you'd like to learn how to transfer money back into your bank account from PayPal, see our How to Withdraw Money from PayPal tutorial coming up next!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.